-The safety alert symbol appears above information, which alerts you to unsafe actions or situations and will be followed by the word DANGER, WARNING, or CAUTION.
+The safety alert symbol appears above information which alerts you to unsafe actions or situations and will be followed by the word DANGER, WARNING, or CAUTION.

-DANGER: Indicates an imminently hazardous situation which, if not avoided, WILL result in death or serious injury.
+DANGER: White lettering/Red background.
+Indicates an imminently hazardous situation which, if not avoided, WILL result in death or serious injury.

-WARNING: Indicates a potentially hazardous situation which, if not avoided, COULD result in death or serious injury.
+WARNING: Black lettering/Orange background.
+Indicates a potentially hazardous situation which, if not avoided, COULD result in death or serious injury.

-CAUTION: Indicates a potentially hazardous situation which, if not avoided, MAY result in minor or moderate injury.
+CAUTION: Black lettering/Yellow background.
+Indicates a potentially hazardous situation which, if not avoided, MAY result in minor or moderate injury.